 Millionaire Teacher shows readers how to achieve financial independence through smart investing ― without being a financial wizard.
 Author Andrew Hallam was a high school English teacher.
 He became a debt-free millionaire by following a few simple rules.
 Using stories, personal experiences and humor, Hallam's well-researched and well-written book provides a clear foundation on the world of saving and investing.

-Millionaire Expat is a handbook for smart investing, saving for retirement, and building wealth while living overseas.
+Millionaire Expat (third edition) is a handbook for smart investing, saving for retirement, and building wealth while living overseas.
 Using evidenced-based investment strategies, Hallam tailors his best advice to the unique needs of those living overseas –no matter where you’re from - to give you the targeted, real-world guidance you need.

 Interested in books on Index Fund or ETF Investing?Based on Amazon and Goodreads reviews, here is a list of The 20 Best-Rated Books On Index Fund Or ETF Investing as of December 2020.
 Selections were made from books with index fund (or ETF) investing at their premise.
 Each book title required at least 100 Amazon ratings and at least 100 ratings on Goodreads to be considered.